wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 - [Goobi](https://www.intranda.com/en/digiverso/goobi/goobi-overview/) - for digitisation workflow
 - [Archivematica](https://archivematica.org) - for born-digital archives workflow

-These services will need to provide assets in the BagIt format, zip-compressed and uploaded to an S3 bucket.
+These services will need to provide assets in the BagIt format, compressed and uploaded to an S3 bucket.
 They should then call an ingest API and provide a callback URL that will be notified when the ingest has succeeded or failed.

 When there is a distinction between archival and access assets, these should be submitted as separate bags.
 This allows storing archival assets and access assets in different kinds of storage.

 ### Storage

-Archival bags will be stored in S3 with a Glacier storage class and replicated to Azure Blob Storage with the Archive storage class.
-Access bags will be stored in S3 with an Infrequent Access storage class.
+Two copies of every bag will be stored in S3, one using the Glacier storage class and the other using the Infrequent Access storage class.
+A copy of every bag will also be stored in Azure Blob Storage using the Archive storage class.

-AWS storage will have versioning enabled, but we will only keep the most recent version in Azure as it is intended only for worst case disaster recovery following a complete failure of AWS.
+Bags will be versioned in storage and all previous versions will be kept indefinitely.
+We will adopt a forward delta versioning model, where files in more recent versions of bags can refer to files in earlier versions.

-The underlying storage provider version should be stored for every file.
-The underlying storage provider version of the tagmanifest should be used as the overall version of the bag.
+In conjunction with worfklow systems that provide only changed files, this model will enable us to reduce our storage costs and the amount of unneccesary reprocessing of unchanged files.

 #### Locations